the-virtual-brain/tvb-ext-rdc/README.md

 [![Github Actions Status](https://github.com/the-virtual-brain/tvb-ext-rdc/workflows/Build/badge.svg)](https://github.com/the-virtual-brain/tvb-ext-rdc/actions/workflows/build.yml)

-A JupyterLab extension which wraps a given URL as an env variable.
+A JupyterLab extension to wrap a given URL given as an env parameter.

+This extension is composed of a Python package named `tvb_ext_rdc` for the server extension and a NPM package named `tvb_ext_rdc` for the frontend extension.

 ## Requirements